This

 It is my hope and prayer that this ebook will be beneficial for both the healthy and the chronically ill as we seek to be good friends to those whom God has placed in our lives.

 View the free ebook here: Chronic Illness and Friendship.
-The eBook can be read online if you wish.
+The ebook can be read online if you wish.
 You are also welcome to download and print it at home.

 Endorsement for Chronic Illness and Friendship: